CAFAudit/audit-service/README.md

     By default, ports 9201 and 9301 are used on Node 2 of the Elasticsearch cluster.

     By default, ports 9202 and 9302 are used on Node 3 of the Elasticsearch cluster.

+3. **Kibana**
+	[Kibana](https://www.elastic.co/products/kibana) is an open source, browser based analytics and visualization platform designed to work with Elasticsearch.
+You use Kibana to search, view, and interact with the audit data stored in Elasticsearch indices.
+You can perform data analysis and visualize the audit data in a variety of charts, tables, and maps.

+    Kibana is served by a back end server and by default port 5601 is used.

 ### Usage